nilostolte/SVGPathParser/README.md

 The resulting application can be helpful to designers or programmers willing to resuse the path in different contexts or to experienced web programmers to redesign the path by hand.
 It is possible, for example, to redesign the entire path only using integers.
 The path can be repositioned and/or have its scale changed and/or rotated (passing a matrix with "-m" argument) to mix with other paths defined in different scales.
 This kind of activity was only possible using vector graphics editors like Illustrator or Inkscape, but even in these applications the automatization of this kind of task is hard.
 Here it only requires using a batch or a script file.

 The source code in itself shows how to use the parser programatically and allows to easily extract the parser to be used in other contexts.
 The main motivation that came into mind when rewriting this parser was the possibility to reuse it in transpilers, where a GUI defined in SVG can be translated to a specific language or library.
-Another possibility is to use batch or script files to generate the design for web applications and using a modified version of the program to convert the design to another language.

 ## Differences with NanoSVG parser
 While NanoSVG parser generates only cubic Bezier curves, the new parser stores the path with SVG's original commands and points as much as possible.
 The only difficulty was with HLINETO and VLINETO single coordinate commands that had to be substituted by LINETO commands in order to allow rotations.
 Since the matrix is systematically applied to all shapes, two coordinates are necessary to allow the calculation.
 Another difficulty was with ARCTO commands which also requires storing the angle of the rotation besides the matrix.